 "Sherlock has protected you venomously in the past," Mycroft hears himself saying.
 "He does not do that to just anyone.
 You are as entitled to information as myself."
 She looks at him strangely.
 "And you are entitled to sitting pointlessly with me by his side too.
 Feel free."

 She takes a seat gingerly and looks at Sherlock, managing manages a small shake of the head before she collapses into herself, her hands shaking as she reaches for support, anything.
-She regains control without Mycroft, thankfully, retracting her hands from the open air in front of her and slowly wiping the tears off her cheeks.
+She thankfully regains control without Mycroft, slowly wiping the tears off her cheeks.

 "I thought...when I heard...that at least I have one of my boys still...but..."
 She collapses again, awful sobs, dragging in lungfuls of breath.
 "Why is he like this?
 It's been four days!
 I need him back!"